-Numerous studies have been conducted on various facets of Internet relationships, focusing on the levels of intimacy, closeness, different communication modalities, and the frequency of use of computer-mediated communication (CMC).
-However, contradictory results are suggested within this research because only certain aspects of CMC are investigated, for example, email only.
-Cummings, Butler, and Kraut (2002) suggest that face-to-face (FtF) interactions are more effective than CMC (read: email) in creating feelings of closeness or intimacy, while other studies suggest the opposite.
-To understand how both online (Internet) and offline (non-Internet) relationships are affected by CMC, all forms of CMC should be studied.
-This paper examines Cummings et al.'s research against other CMC research to propose that additional research be conducted to better understand how online communication affects relationships.
+Numerous studies have been conducted on various facets of Internet relationships, focusing on the levels of intimacy, closeness, different communication modalities, and the frequency of use of CMC.
+However, contradictory results are suggested within this research mostly because only certain aspects of CMC are investigated, for example, email only.
+Cummings, Butler, and Kraut (2002) suggest that FtF interactions are more effective than CMC (read: email) in creating feelings of closeness or intimacy, while other studies suggest the opposite.
+In order to understand how both online (Internet) and offline (non-Internet) relationships are affected by CMC, all forms of CMC should be studied.
+This paper examines Cummings et al.'s research against other CMC research to propose that additional research be conducted to better understand how online communication effects relationships.